WiszeL/UAura/Summary/ProjectCreation/02 - VersionControl.md

 !/Summary/**
 !/Data/**

-# Ignore everything in the Content except Blueprint
+# Ignore everything in the Content except those
 # As it gonna take the Git LFS (kinda expensive for me)
 !/Content/Blueprints/**
+!/Content/Inputs/**
+!/Content/Data/**

 # Allow any files from /RawContent dir.
 # Any file in /RawContent dir will be managed by git lfs.